 Shipping is one of the fastest growing sources of transport greenhouse gas emissions, and is also a major source of air pollution causing health problem, acid rain and eutrophication.
-Like aviation, the sector's international emissions were excluded from the 1997 Kyoto climate targets with responsibility instead handed to a UN global regulator, the IMO.
+Like aviation, the sector's international emissions were not explicitly mentioned in the Paris climate deal.
+The UN global regulator the IMO needs to act now while the EU in parallel needs to include shipping in its 2030 reduction commitment.
 T&E works, together with other members of the Clean Shipping Coalition, to reduce the air pollution and climate impacts of shipping globally and in Europe.

 Fuel bills represent one third of the total cost of ownership of a van and high oil prices make fuel an increasingly important business cost.
 At the same time vans are one of the fastest growing sources of CO2 emitted from transport, increasing by 26% between 1995 and 2010 and now accounting for 8% of road transport emissions.
 To improve fuel efficiency and counter rising emissions, binding CO2 standards for vans were agreed in 2010.
 For 2020 a target of 147 g/km (5,6 l/100km) was agreed.